nimna29/ai-ml-playground/README.md

 ### Get Started

-🔥 Ready to start your AI and ML journey? 👊
+🔥 Ready to start your AI/ML journey? 👊
 <br>
-👆 Check out the list of projects and pick one that excites you.
+👇 Check out the list of projects and pick one that excites you.
 Happy coding! 😎

 ---
 | Project Name                       | Difficulty | Description                           | Repository Link                                       | YouTube Tutorial                                       |